What you need to set up Project Shield

 If you have a Project Shield invitation or account, please try logging in via an Incognito browser with the gmail account you listed when applying to Project Shield.If you’re still having trouble after that, please contact us.

-Also known as the primary domain or serving domain, the domain is a part of your website’s URL, such as mydomain.com or mysite.co.ua (versus the entire URL, http://www.mydomain.com or https://news.mysite.co.ua).
+Also known as the primary domain or serving domain, the domain is a part of your website’s URL, such as my-website.com or my-website.co.ua (versus the entire URL, http://www.my-website.com or https://news.my-website.co.ua).

-Subdomains are part of your primary domain, like blog.example.com or news.example.com.
+Subdomains are part of your primary domain, like blog.example.com or news.my-website.com.
 In that example, the subdomains would be “blog” and news.”

 As you can see, subdomains typically add a word before the primary domain.